 Some disparity in the jobs + households scoring does exist between Chicago, Suburban Cook, and the Collar Counties.
-While this disparity is partially by design - to direct funding to projects that encourage transit use, serve in a regional capacity, and discourage sprawl - a small change to the scoring methodology would result in a more equitable process that elevates projects within less dense areas that are more regional relative to more locally-oriented projects.
+While this disparity is partially by design - to direct funding to projects that encourage transit use, serve in a regional capacity, and discourage sprawl - a small change to the scoring methodology could result in a more equitable process that elevates projects within less dense areas that are more regional relative to more locally-oriented projects.
+Staff is reintroducing this research and recommendation from 2022 for STP Project Selection Committee consideration for the FFY 2026 - 2030 call for projects cycle.